Weyes Blood

-Natalie Laura Mering (born June 11, 1988), known professionally as Weyes Blood (pronounced /waɪzblʌd/, like "wise blood"), is an American singer, songwriter, and musician.
+Natalie Laura Mering (born June 11, 1988), known professionally as Weyes Blood (formerly Weyes Bluhd; pronounced /waɪzblʌd/, like "wise blood"), is an American singer, songwriter, and musician.

 She was primarily raised in Doylestown, Pennsylvania.
 She has been performing her own material under variations of the name Weyes Blood since 2003.
 Mering's career began with her early involvement in the underground noise music scene and tenure as a member bassist of the Portland, Oregon-based experimental rock group Jackie-O Motherfucker and singer for the band Satanized.

-As Weyes Bluhd she released three self-released solo albums exploring softer pop and folk sounds before adopting the alternate moniker Weyes Blood to release The Outside Room (2011) on micro-label Not Not Fun Records.
+As Weyes Bluhd, she released several projects that explored softer pop and folk sounds, especially her debut studio record Strange Chalices of Seeing (2007), before adopting the alternate moniker Weyes Blood to release her sophomore release The Outside Room (2011) on micro-label Not Not Fun Records.
 She then signed a recording contract with independent label Mexican Summer, releasing The Innocents (2014) and Front Row Seat to Earth (2016).
-She released her fourth studio album, Titanic Rising (2019) on Sub Pop, to critical acclaim.
-Her fifth studio album, And in the Darkness, Hearts Aglow, was released on Sub Pop on November 18, 2022 to further acclaim.
+She released her next two studio albums, Titanic Rising (2019) and And in the Darkness, Hearts Aglow (2022), via Sub Pop to critical acclaim.

 Life and career

 1988–2002: Early life

-Natalie Laura Mering was born on June 11, 1988, in Santa Monica, California, into a deeply religious born again Pentecostal Christian family.
+Natalie Laura Mering was born on June 11, 1988, in Santa Monica, California, into a deeply religious born-again Pentecostal Christian family.

-Mering's family moved several times throughout her childhood; she spent her early life in Scotts Valley, California before they settled in Doylestown, Pennsylvania in 1999, where she attended high school.
+Mering's family moved several times throughout her childhood; she spent her early life in Scotts Valley, California before they settled in Doylestown, Pennsylvania, in 1999, where she attended high school.
 Both her older brothers and parents are musicians and music played an important part in her upbringing.
 Her father, Sumner Mering, is a musician and guitarist who was in the Los Angeles new wave band Sumner in the late 1970s.